,

 Income Types

-This is where the two products diverge most significantly.
+Both apps accept more than just a T4 paycheque, so the honest comparison here is nuance rather than a hard line.
 NotchUp accepts employment income, freelance and contract income, Employment Insurance (EI), Canada Pension Plan (CPP), and ODSP recipients who also have employment income.
-Bree accepts employment income only.
-If your income is anything other than a standard T4 paycheque, Bree will decline you — NotchUp is built to handle that.
-See our guide on earned wage access for Canadians on disability benefits for more on ODSP and EI eligibility.
+Bree’s current guidance says it accepts regular income deposits including government benefits such as ODSP, CPP, EI, and CCB.
+In both cases, approval depends on your actual deposit history, and consistency matters more than the source.
+See our guide on earned wage access for Canadians on disability benefits for more on how ODSP and EI eligibility works in practice.

 Key Takeaway